-lon channels in disease Proteins molecular are machines essential for all cellular activities.
-When they malfunction due to genetic mutations or environmental effects, they also underlie and facilitate many human diseases.
-As the roles of these crucial cellular building blocks are tightly related their to atomic structures. deciphering diseaserelated mechanisms requires scrutinizing proteins' utmost fundamental molecular properties.
-Dr. Haitin focuses on studying ion channels and prenyltransferases, two Dr. Haitin completed his Ph.D. studies at Tel Aviv University and his postdoctoral training at the University of Washington, where he was awarded the Human Frontier Organization Long Term Postdoctoral Fellowship.
+Ion channels in disease molecular Proteins are machines essential for all cellular activities.
+When they malfunction due to genetic mutations environmental effects, they also underlie and facilitate many human diseases.
+As the roles of these crucial cellular building blocks are tightly related to their atomic structures. diseasedeciphering related mechanisms requires scrutinizing proteins' utmost fundamental molecular properties.
+Haitin Dr. focuses on studying ion channels and prenyltransferases, two Dr. Haitin completed his Ph.D. studies at Tel Aviv University and his postdoctoral training at the University of Washington, where he was awarded the Human Frontier Organization Long Term Postdoctoral Fellowship.
 Haitin has established a structural-physiology research program at the Department of Physiology and Pharmacology at the School of Medicine.
 Dr. Haitin serves as the secretary of the Israeli Society for Physiology and Pharmacology and is on the editorial board of PLoS One.
-He heads the Joint Undergraduate Program with the Faculty of Life Sciences. https://haitinlab.com/ types of radically different enzyme families.
-Bv utilizina cutting-edge biochemical and biophysical approaches, thev delineate the structural mechanisms functional underlying regulation of these key protein families.
-Moreover, given the emerging pivotal roles these proteins play in numerous diseases, they high-throughput use screens to identify novel modulators, which may prove beneficial for future development of targeted therapeutic strategies.
+He heads the Joint Undergraduate Program with the Faculty of Life Sciences. https://haitinlab.com/ types of radically different families. enzyme Bv cutting-edge utilizina biochemical and biophysical approaches, delineate thev the mechanisms structural functional underlying regulation of these key protein families.
+Moreover, given the emerging pivotal roles these proteins play in numerous diseases, they high-throughput use screens to identify novel modulators. which prove beneficial for future development of targeted therapeutic strategies.

-Prof. Yael Henkin
+the Prof. Yael Henkin

-Auditory neuroscience and hearing rehabilitation What the are neurophysiological underpinnings of auditory processing in the normal and impaired auditory system? how are thev affected by increasing age, monaural VS. binaural listening. and by rehabilitation with cochlear implants and hearing aids?
+What Auditory neuroscience and hearing rehabilitation are neurophysiological underpinnings of auditory processing in the normal and impaired auditory system? how are they affected by increasing age, binaural monaural VS. listening, and bv rehabilitation with cochlear implants and hearing aids?
 Prof. Henkin utilizes a complementary auditory neuroscience approach in search of neurophysiological biomarkers and behavioral indices of auditory processing in normal hearing listeners, hearingimpaired listeners with bilateral/unilateral hearing loss habilitated by Prof. Henkin, from the Department of Communication Disorders at the School of Health Professions, completed her PhD and post-doctoral studies at TAU and at the University of Michigan, respectively, focusing on auditory processing in cochlear implant recipients, using auditory cortical neurophysiology.
 Prof. Henkin is Head of the Hearing, Speech, and Language Center and Communication Disorders Services, and co-director of the cochlear implant program at the Sheba Medical Center.
 She manages a diverse spectrum of diagnostic and therapeutic activities in the field of communication disorders including audiology, hearing rehabilitation, speech, language, communication disabilities, and swallowing disorders.
 She was awarded the DFG German-Israeli grant in collaboration with scientists from the University of Hannover.
-Prof. Henkin consults the Israeli Ministry of Health on various topics in the fields of communication disorders and hearing healthcare. cochlear implants and hearing aids. and in children with autism. selective mutism. and auditory processing disorders (APD).
-Her clinical experience in audiology and hearing rehabilitation have set the ground for clinical research aimed at transforming research diagnostic into findings rehabilitative and approaches.
+Prof. Henkin consults the Israeli Ministry of Health on various topics in the fields of communication disorders and hearing healthcare. implants cochlear and hearing aids. and in children with autism. selective mutism. and auditory processing (APD). disorders Her clinical experience in audiology and hearing rehabilitation have set the clinical for around research aimed at transforming research findings diagnostic into rehabilitative and approaches.
 Dr. Michal Itzhaki